bibleexchange/courses/church-history/500_reformed-church/reformed-church.md

 * They made reform to the clergy.
 They decided that bishops could only hold office in one location, so that they could focus on their flock.
 * They declared that Scripture and tradition have equal authority.
 * They established the position of "infused righteousness" for justification.
 This means that God offers to the believer the opportunities and strength to be good, and it is up to the believer to respond.
-* They confirmed the seven sacraments, which are baptism, confirmation, the Eucharist, marriage, penance, extreme unction, and matrimony.
+* They confirmed the seven sacraments, which are baptism, confirmation, Eucharist, penance, extreme unction (anointing of the sick), holy orders, and matrimony.
 * They made clear the doctrine of the veneration of the saints.
 They claimed that the statues of the saints were not to be worshiped in themselves, but that there was a spiritual reality beyond the physical objects.

+{++
 ### St. Bartholomew's Day Massacre (1572)

 Protestantism was growing in France despite opposition from the government.
 The Huguenots were led by admiral Coligny, and they wanted religious freedom.
 The French Catholics were led by the Guise family, who believed in the French tradition of "on king, on faith, one law."
 In the decade leading up to the massacre, France had three religious wars.
 Both groups used violence to try to get their way.